Banns of marriage

 Is that all we need to know about the legal side?

 Normally, yes, although there are some circumstances that need special processes (e.g. involving non-UK nationals)

 At the first meeting with one of our clergy, details of the wedding service can be discussed.
 You may like to choose a special Bible passage to be read - the clergy will give some suggestions if you need help in this.

 The organist usually arranges to meet you both in church and give you help, if needed, in choosing hymns and music.

-The flower organiser will gladly suggest colour schemes and special arrangements which can be made for your special day.
+We will gladly suggest colour schemes and special arrangements for your special day.